Shannon O'Keefe: Coaching career

 In her first year as head coach of the McKendree University women's bowling team (2014), Shannon led her team to an 11th-place ranking in NTCA.
 In 2017, her McKendree Bearcats won both the NCAA Women's Bowling Championships and the USBC Intercollegiate Team Championships.
 In 2018, McKendree again made the finals of the NCAA Women's Bowling Championships and USBC Intercollegiate Team Championships, but had to settle for runner-up finishes in both events.
-O’Keefe was also named NCAA DII/DIII coach of the Year in 2016, 2017, and 2018.
+O'Keefe was also named NCAA DII/DIII coach of the Year in 2016, 2017, and 2018.
 In April 2019, McKendree bowler Breanna Clemmer won the Intercollegiate Singles Championship.

 On April 16, 2022, O'Keefe's Bearcats won the school's second NCAA Women's Bowling National Championship, defeating Stephen F. Austin four games to none in the best-of-seven Baker format team final.

+She was hired as the first coach at Jacksonville State University on May 12, 2023, after Jax State became the 100th NCAA school to add women's bowling with the move to Conference USA for the 2023–24 school year.
+The Gamecocks won the NCAA title in their first season.
+In the 2024–25 season, Jax State made it to the national NCAA finals again, but this time finished runner-up to Youngstown State.

 Other Accomplishments

 Prior to her bowling success, O'Keefe was a first team all-American centerfielder in softball, while attending Portland State University.
 She had a .411 batting average as a freshman, with 15 outfield assists.
 As a 15-year-old, she was among the final 160 women competing for a spot on the 1996 Team USA Softball Team.
 O'Keefe was recognized at the Oregon Hayward Awards in 2007 as a finalist for "Professional Woman Athlete of the Year".

+In November 2024, Shannon was elected to the United States Bowling Congress (USBC) Hall of Fame.
+She was officially inducted with the 2025 class in a ceremony at the USBC convention on May 7.

 Personal life

 O'Keefe did not start bowling until age 16 when, as she said in a 2007 interview, "My little brother bowled in a league...I went to pick him up, got there early, and saw some really cute boys."
 She soon joined her brother's league and fell in love with the sport.
 She met Bryan O'Keefe at age 20 when the two were bowling at the 1999 Super Hoinke tournament in Cincinnati.
 He became her coach, mentor and eventual husband.
-Bryan is a former men's bowling coach at McKendree University (later a member of the athletic department staff), where Shannon coaches the women's team.
+Bryan is a former men's bowling coach at McKendree University (later a member of the athletic department staff), where Shannon coached the women's team.
 In 2021, Bryan was named head coach of Team USA, after serving as head coach of Junior Team USA since 2017.

-O'Keefe says she loves playing golf and "watching football for the first eight weeks of the season, (until) I realize the Buffalo Bills are still terrible and I lose interest."
+O'Keefe says she loves playing golf and is a fan of the Buffalo Bills NFL team.
 While she and her husband lived in Greece, New York, they were Bills season ticket holders.